 Miami Airport sees more than its fair share of flight cancellations due to bad weather.
 When mass cancellations happen at Miami Airport, cots are available for stranded passengers who opt against getting a hotel room.
 To find them, ask an airline or airport employee or use a courtesy phone to reach someone with access to this information.

-Please note that these cots cannot be reserved in advance and are not available except for mass cancellations.
+Please note that these cots cannot be reserved in advance and are unavailable except for mass cancellations.
 That means you cannot access them simply because you chose to stay the night in the airport instead of getting a hotel room.

 Hotels